 A medical termination is one where the woman takes two different drugs (mifepristone and misoprostol) that will end a pregnancy of up to nine weeks in a similar way to a miscarriage.
 These drugs have been used widely and safely on millions of women throughout the world, including France and China, UK, Sweden, USA and New Zealand.
-Mifepristone has only recently been approved for use by specialists in Australia.
+Mifepristone has been approved for use by specialists in Australia since 2009.

 In 2009 Dr Sue Brumby was granted permission to use mifepristone.
 Misoprostol has been approved to treat stomach ulcers in Australia.
 It is widely used in Australia and overseas in termination clinics.

 Mifepristone is an anti-progesterone drug.
 Progesterone is a hormone that is necessary to maintain the early stages of pregnancy.
 Without progesterone, the lining of the uterus breaks down, the opening of the uterus softens and bleeding begins.

 However, the uterus needs to contract and expel the pregnancy tissue, hence the need for misoprostol.
 This drug causes the uterus to contract and empty and is given to you to take at home 1—2 days later.